• Skip to primary navigation

 A bag of Halos mandarins next to a bag of Cuties California clementines.

 Are Cuties and Halos the same thing?
-Is the answer
+Do you think the answer is:

 A) Yes